 Documents Required For Company Subsidiary Incorporation

-For each Singapore resident individual shareholder and director:
+Singapore resident individual shareholder and director:

-For each non-resident individual shareholder and director:
+Non-resident individual shareholder and director:

-For each corporate shareholder of the Foreign Corporate Company Certificate and
+Corporate shareholder of the Foreign Corporate Company

-Special Director Resolution to resolve becoming newly incorporated company subsidiary’s shareholder
+- Special Director Resolution to resolve becoming newly incorporated company subsidiary’s shareholder

 Please note the following: